VIGGU-7/Student-Record-System/readme.md

     address VARCHAR(100)
 );
 ```
-2.don't forget to modify the connection parameters.
+- don't forget to modify the connection parameters.

 ----

 # compilation

-I've faced problems while compilation cuz mysql.h library wasn't installed i referred this https://dev.mysql.com/downloads/c-api/ and also i used chatgpt to fix the error as i am a new devoloper :p at last its succesfull :p;
+- I've faced problems while compilation cuz mysql.h library wasn't installed i referred this https://dev.mysql.com/downloads/c-api/ and also i used chatgpt to fix the error as i am a new devoloper :p at last its succesfull :p

-use the following command for compilation
+- use the following command for compilation
 ```bash
 gcc -o student_mgmt code.c -I/usr/include/mysql -lmysqlclient
 ```